Rahullkumr/gitPractice/README.md

 If u wanna add only few files to the repository,then add those to the staging area.
 By using " git add" command and finally commit.

+## Introduction to Git and GitHub Google's Coursera course.